IU Tuition Benefit Plan Provisions

 The Advance College Project (ACP) is a partnership between Indiana University and participating high schools within the states of Indiana, Ohio, and Michigan.
 ACP offers college credit to qualified high school seniors (and some juniors) who enroll in IU general education courses that are offered at their local high schools during the regular school day and taught by certified high school teachers who hold adjunct lecturer status with Indiana University.
 ACP courses are administered from the IU Bloomington campus, as well as IU East, IU Kokomo, IU Northwest, IU South Bend and IU Southeast.

 The Tuition Benefit (a subsidy of 50% of the tuition) is applicable to Advanced College Project (ACP) courses.
 To receive the Tuition Benefit, the parent of the student must complete the IU Tuition Benefit Application, either online or by paper.

 On the application, in the ‘Program’ field, select ‘ACP or Undergraduate’.
-In the space provided for ‘Campus of Enrollment’, fill that out with the name of the IU campus through which the student will be registered: Bloomington, East, Kokomo, Northwest, South Bend, or Southeast.
-Use the View by Corresponding High School list on the Participating High Schools page of the Advance College Project web site (http://acp.indiana.edu) to determine your high school's corresponding IU campus.
+In the space provided for ‘Campus of Enrollment’, use the name of the IU campus through which the student will be registered: Bloomington, East, Kokomo, Northwest, South Bend, or Southeast.
+Use the View by Corresponding High School list on the Participating High Schools page of the Advance College Project web site (https://acp.iu.edu) to determine your high school's corresponding IU campus.

 Additional information about the Advance College Project can be found on the ACP website.